 You can book your tour of Addis Ababa here.

 Ethiopians have an obsession with dancing, and any chance is good for them to show off some moves.
 They seem to have a preference for shoulder moves and for head shaking – though I have to say it is a bit reductive to narrow it down to shaking – these are twirling movements that I am honestly not sure belong to human nature at all!

-Anyways, it goes without saying that one of the best things to do in Ethiopia is to learn some dance moves or – if you are as hopeless at dancing as I am – at least go to a dance show.
+Anyways, it goes without saying that you should learn some dance moves or – if you are as hopeless at dancing as I am – at least go to a dance show.
 There are plenty of “cultural restaurants” around the country’s top tourist destinations where you can sit down for a local meal and enjoy a traditional dance show.

 Drink all the coffee

 Coffee lovers beware!
-Coffee in Ethiopia is “da thing.”
+Coffee in Ethiopia is “da thing” and one of the things to do in Ethiopia is getting a proper caffeine fix.
 Take my coffee-junkie word for it.
 I have yet to visit another country were coffee is as good as it is in Ethiopia.
 Whether you have the traditional freshly roasted and brewed coffee or espresso at Tomoca, Addis Ababa most famous coffee house; whether you go for black coffee or a macchiato; you are bound to have the most fragrant, rich and intense coffee cup.

 Walking around, you’ll also frequently smell coffee beans being roasted.
 Follow the fragrance and go have a cup!